(Educators featured: Assistant Superintendent, Dr. Stephanie Hofer, Project Coaches, Hannah Karl and Erica Sanders)

 Last October, our partners at Insight Education Group brought together hundreds of educators from across the country to network, share, and learn—with the goal of working together to improve outcomes for all students.

-During the annual conference I hosted a panel discussion with our friends from MSD of Decatur Township (IN) and discussed their five-year district journey of using video-based professional learning and instructional coaching.
+During the annual conference, we hosted a panel discussion with our friends from MSD of Decatur Township (IN) and discussed their five-year district journey of using video-based professional learning and instructional coaching.

 The second of five use cases we discussed was developing a growth mindset and how video can help.

 A growth mindset is the belief you can improve your practice through effort, hard work, and continual practice.
-It reflects that “lifelong learner” mentality, a stance we not only practice at Insight ADVANCE, but encourage our district partners to follow as well.
+It reflects that “lifelong learner” mentality, a stance we not only practice at Teaching Channel, but encourage our district partners to follow as well.

 Within the growth mindset portion these key points are discussed: